sudorandom/kmcd.dev/content/posts/2026/google-protobuf-value-considered-harmful/index.md

 00000000 00000000 00111110 01000000 -> 8 bytes (little-endian)
 ```

 Instead of 2 bytes in JSON or a single byte in native Protobuf, dynamic Protobuf forces even a simple integer to occupy **8 bytes** (double float value) on the wire.
+Note, however, that fixed-size fields should parse/unparse faster, as processor instructions are tuned for these types, so this specific extra space may be worth it.
+For larger numbers that use more than 8 digits, this actually represents less space compared to JSON numbers.

 As a result of this multiple-nesting structure and fixed-size floats, dynamic Protobuf payloads end up **significantly larger** on the wire than compact JSON.